 3) You can easily deal with server hardware failures

-You don’t have to wait for a technician to fix your server at some data-center.
+You don’t have to wait for a technician to fix your server.

 4) Possibly cheaper for you in the long run